 Admission Procedures for International Students in F-1 Student Status for Graduate Students

-- Test of English as a Foreign Language (TOEFL) score of 550 or higher on the paper test or 79 or higher on the Internet-based test; OR an International English Language Testing System (IELTS) Academic test score of 6 or higher.
+- Test of English as a Foreign Language (TOEFL) score of 550 or higher on the paper test or 79 or higher on the Internet-based test; OR an International English Language Testing System (IELTS) Academic test score of 6 or higher; OR DUOLINGO English Test (DET) score of 100 or higher.
 Test scores must be from tests taken within the last three years.
 Students who are native citizens of countries whose principal language is English are not required to provide evidence of English language proficiency.
 A waiver of the requirement to provide evidence of proficiency may be granted to students who present evidence of at least one year of high-school or higher level education with English as the language of instruction, provided that the student’s performance was the equivalent of a GPA of 3.0 or higher and the English-language education was within the past three years.

 This school is authorized under federal law to enroll nonimmigrant students.

 All students are required to complete a Student Health Form and provide documentation of immunizations before attending class and/or moving into residence halls.
 Click here to complete your health forms via the student health portal.

 Failure to comply will result in a hold on your account and inability to access your grades or register for future classes.

 - Measles/Mumps/Rubella (MMR): Two doses: First dose given after 1968 and on or after 12 months of age; second dose separated at least by 28 days from the first dose or laboratory report indicating positive immunity.